Let's Talk About the Fender Blues Junior: Why it does not sound like a vintage Fender Amp!

 There are many difference in circuit design from vintage Fenders.

 - El-84 Power Tubes rather than 6L6 or 6V6 tubes.
 El-84s are great tubes but sound little like the 6V6 or 6L6 found in most vintage Fenders.
 They have less bottom end and more chime.
 They also tend to be a bit crunchier when pushed.
 The El-84s run at much lower voltages than traditional Fender output tubes making the power transformer cheaper to produce.
-In addtion the voltages are lower throughout the amp in comparison with a 60's Fender amp.
+In addtion the voltages are lower throughout the amp in comparison with a 60's Fender amp which sounds different.

 - Solid State Reverb: Vintage Fenders with reverb used tube reverbs.
 The Blues Junior's reverb is solid state and does not sound as lush or warm like a tube reverb or even as nice high quality digital reverb.
 Again an amp with solid state reverb is much cheaper to produce.
 For many players reverb is not critical but difference in sound quality is very noticeable.

 - Master Volume.
-It you want to kill the tone of a low gain amp like the Blue Junior all you need is a master volume.
+It you want to kill the tone of a low gain amp all you need is a master volume.
 The master volume appeals to buyers but not to the ears.
-The design in a Blues Junior is particularly lossy and a different design would sound better.
-Vintage Fender amps did not have masters and were more dynamic, touch sensitive, and open sounding as a result.
+The design in a Blues Junior is particularly lossy and a different design would have sounded better.
+Vintage Fender amps did not have master volume controls and were more dynamic, touch sensitive, and open sounding as a result.
 The downside is that you have to turn the amp up to get breakup.

 - The Blues Junior uses smaller value coupling caps than vintage Fenders throughout out the amp.
 The higher a cap's value the more low end and mids pass through the caps.
 The Blues Junior's lower values equal less bass and mids.
 It allows the amp to get along better with more pickups but leads to a thin sounding amp.